 WARNING!
-Computer motherboards, baseboards and components, such as SCSI cards, contain very delicate Integrated Circuit (IC) chips.
+Computer motherboards and expansion cards contain very delicate Integrated Circuit (IC) chips.
 To protect them against damage from static electricity, you should follow some precautions whenever you work on your computer.

 - 1. Unplug your computer when working on the inside. - 2.
 Use a grounded wrist strap before handling computer components.
 If you do not have one, touch both of your hands to a safely grounded object or to a metal object, such as the power supply case. - 3.
 Hold components by the edges and try not to touch the IC chips, leads or connectors, or other components. - 4.
 Place components on a grounded antistatic pad or on the bag that came with the component whenever the components are separated from the system.